 Our leadership of the only global youth entrepreneurship network gives us a unique perspective on social and green entrepreneurship worldwide.
 Our reach means we have a unique opportunity to make a difference and, through our global network, to understand and respond to the local contexts in which these young people are building their social and green businesses.

 Our global perspective and reach enabled us to develop our Green and Social Entrepreneurship Toolkit together with nine of our member organisations from Africa, Asia, Europe and the Caribbean.
 It compiles tools covering six key areas including personal development and self-knowledge, business and impact ideation, business model, business validation, legal, governance, and finance, and impact measurement and growth.
-The toolkit is aimed at enterprise support organistaions (ESOs) who want to start or improve their support for green and social entrepreneurs.
+The toolkit is aimed at enterprise support organistaions (ESOs) who want to start or improve their specialized support for young green entrepreneurs and social entrepreneurs.
 As it was co-created with YBI members from four different regions, the toolkit is usable and relevant for young green and social entrepreneurs in various country contexts.

 The panel discussion highlighted UNDP’s key role at the inter-governmental and ecosystem level and YBI’s practical support for burgeoning green entrepreneurs.
 Anita introduced the Social Business Model Canvas tool, which is designed with social entrepreneurs in mind but also works for green entrepreneurs.
 Young entrepreneur Emmanuel Opara from Nigeria used the tool for his business Ecosus Circularity, supported by YBI member Fate Foundation, and shares how it has helped his business: